 As Colorado State University states, wasps are actually very beneficial creatures.
 They eat many pests, including flies, crickets, and caterpillars.
 Further, they are good pollinators.
 However, they can also be dangerous.

-If a wasp nest is near a home or place where people gather, there is a high chance that someone will get stung.
+Similar to a hornet’s nest, if a wasp nest is near a home or place where people gather, there is a high chance that someone will get stung.
 This is normally not a big deal, as people who aren’t allergic to wasp venom will only experience itching, burning, redness, swelling, and tenderness in the site stung.

 These stings can be treated with ice, ointment, or other natural remedies like honey.
 However, if you are allergic to wasp venom, you will have a somewhat more severe reaction, like having an upset stomach, swelling in other places, hives, a rash, or minor breathing problems.